Billionaire Profile

 Early Life and Education

-James H. Clark was born on March 23, 1944, in Plainview, Texas.
-After dropping out of high school at 16, he served in the U.S. Navy for four years.
-Following his naval service, Clark pursued higher education, earning bachelor's and master's degrees in Physics from the University of New Orleans and a Ph.D. in Computer Science from the University of Utah.
-His early life was marked by challenges, including a difficult childhood, which led to his early departure from high school.
+James Henry Clark was born on March 23, 1944, in Plainview, Texas.
+At the age of 16, he dropped out of high school and spent four years in the U.S. Navy, where he gained exposure to electronics.
+He later pursued higher education, earning a bachelor's and master's degree in physics from the University of New Orleans.
+He then completed a Ph.D. in computer science from the University of Utah in 1974.

 Rise to Success